 - Ziploc bags are less durable than packing cubes.
 I’d imagine they have to be swapped pretty often.
-If you’re a frequent traveller like me, that’s a big no-no.
+If you’re a frequent traveler like me, that’s a big no-no.

 - Although Ziploc bags are waterproof, I have yet to experience getting my clothes wet from being stacked in packing cubes.
 Even if you get caught up in the rain, it’s usually a light one, and only the luggage shell gets a bit damp.

-Generally, I feel that packing cubes are a step-up from using regular Ziploc bags.
+Generally, I feel that packing cubes are a step up from using regular Ziploc bags.
 You can get a four-piece set of packing cubes for just about twenty dollars, which is not that expensive.
 Also, if you’re looking to shed some weight, as discussed earlier, packing cubes aren’t that heavy anyway.
-So by utilising plastic bags, you’d only save a few ounces.
+So by utilizing plastic bags, you’d only save a few ounces.